mendix/docs/ATS/Mendix+Appstore+Widgets+Actions/Grid+Selector/Set+Grid+Selector+Checkbox+Value.md

 title: "Set Checkbox Set Selector Value"
 ---
 ## Description
-Finds checkbox by column and row caption.
-Sets its value to the given Checked parameter.
+Finds the check box by column and row caption.
+Sets its value to the given checked parameter.

 ## Supported Widgets
  + Grid Selector